gooddata/gooddata-ui-sdk/examples/sdk-examples/README.md

 The app uses `ExampleWithSource` component to enrich your example with additional components that show JavaScript and TypeScript code behind the example:

--   Webpack raw-loader is used to include the source code
+-   Webpack asset/source type is used to include the source code
 -   JavaScript example code is the TypeScript transpiled using babel.
-The transpilation happens at build time - which has the expected impact on dev workflow:

-    -   After adding a new example file, you need to rebuild the app
-    -   The example JavaScript code is not subject to live-update - you need to rebuild the app
+The transpilation happens in webpack, so it is business as usual.

 ## License